simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 ### Marketing emails

 If you have a business, there is a great value by using the email address of your customers.
 Use it wisely to inform them about new features, help them get around your tool, etc. It's a perk for your business.
-But if you're sending marketing emails to your customers, be sure they want it.
+But if you're sending marketing emails to your customers, be sure they want to be subscribed.
 You can ask during signup if it's okay for you to send them emails about your tool/service, or you ask if they are okay with you sending some setup guides or tips.
 Be aware that if you specify how you are going to use their email, and make sure you only use their email for that purpose.

 #### How to keep a good reputation